bowman-lab/PopShift/README.md

   $extracts/*.h5
 ```

-the commandline works as follows:
+The commandline works as follows:
 - `n`: number of threads--this code has `python mutltiprocessing` style threads, but unless one has huge numbers of ligands tasks are so fast using this threading is imperceptably different.
 - `out`: the output path to write the affinity calculation json and any reweighted free energy (ragged) arrays to.
-- `reweighted-eq`: the concentration of ligand you'd like to reweight your equilibrium probabilities by; here i've chosen 1m to simulate 'saturating' ligand conditions. note that reweighted probabilities will be per frame sampled, not per bin--they'll match the shape of the extracted scores arrays.
+- `reweighted-eq`: the concentration of ligand you'd like to reweight your equilibrium probabilities by; here I've chosen 1M to simulate 'saturating' ligand conditions.
+Note that reweighted probabilities will be per frame sampled, not per bin--they'll match the shape of the extracted scores arrays.
-- `bin-samples`: the mode frame picking was performed in. should match the argument to `pick_align_frames.py`.
+- `bin-samples`: the mode frame picking was performed in.
+Should match the argument to `pick_align_frames.py`.
 - `path/to/eq-probs.npy`: the equilibrium probabilities for the apo simulations used throughout.
-- `$extracts/*.h5`: the extracted scores, in no particular order. assumes the stem of the path to each score `.h5` is the name of the ligand, for keying and naming its output.
+- `$extracts/*.h5`: the extracted scores, in no particular order.
+Assumes the stem of the path to each score `.h5` is the name of the ligand, for keying and naming its output.

 Because the output is matched to the extracted scores, I like to write to a sub-directory of the extracted scores directory.
 If reweighted free energies were not requested, then only the scores post processing will be written.
 Three types of files may be created inside the directory provided as an arg to `--out`.
 One `calx.json` with the results of the affinity analysis inside it; one `{ligand_name}-eq_probs.h5` file with reweighted equilibrium probabilities corresponding to each _conformation_ analyzed.
 This array will have the same shape as the extracted scores arrays.
 There will also be a difference in population array, saved as a change in free energy per state between the frame weights and the reweights.
 In other words a $\Delta G$ per state from the initial population to the reweighted population.
 These values will be saved in a file called `{ligand_name}-dg.h5`.